-• Public Health Laboratory:
+Public Health Laboratory:

-The PHL received the Centers for Disease Control and Prevention approval to be a top-tier member of its Laboratory Response Network (LRN), joining 10 existing facilities nationwide as the front-line defense to respond to bioterrorism, chemical terrorism, and other public health emergencies.
+The PHL received the Centers for Disease Control and Prevention approval to be a toptier member of its Laboratory Response Network (LRN), joining 10 existing facilities nationwide as the front-line defense to respond to bioterrorism, chemical terrorism, and other public health emergencies.
 The District's PHL becomes the nation's 11th Level 1 Laboratory.
 These serve as surge-capacity labs for the CDC and can detect cyanide, nerve agents, and many toxic metals and industrial chemicals.
 To achieve this Level 1 distinction in its first year is astounding.

-• Crime Scene Sciences:
+Crime Scene Sciences:

-Since the beginning of January 2013, the CSS has been recruiting, interviewing hundreds of applicants for Crime Scene Scientists positions.
-The CSS now has 23 Crime Scene Scientists on board undergoing a rigorous training schedule.
+Since the beginning of January 2013, the CSS has been recruiting and interviewing hundreds of applicants for Crime Scene Scientists positions.
+The CSS now has 20 Crime Scene Scientists on board undergoing a rigorous training schedule.
 We hired several managers to help supervise personnel, and oversee the development of Standard Operating Procedures and policies.
 CSS officially took over the Central Evidence Unit (formerly known as the Evidence Control Unit) from MPD on October 6, 2013.
+The first training ride between 7 DFS Crime Scene Scientists and MPD CSID officers is scheduled to begin this week.